 - You take the time to think a little about it and OBSERVE the things around you.
 You might need some new information, perhaps you need different assets or resources to cope with the situation, etc. In any case, you should stop and think about the current situation, its consequences, possible outcomes and how these can affect you or how you can use them in favor of you, etc.

-- You put yourself in the place to re-evaluate his/hers own beliefs and perceptions and ORIENT him/herself towards a different interpretation of the situation he/she currently needs to handle!
-Everyone of us, over the time, has developed different filters, misconceptions, belief systems, etc., that affect a situation in many different ways.
+- You put yourself in the place to re-evaluate his/her own beliefs and perceptions and ORIENT him/herself towards a different interpretation of the situation he/she currently needs to handle!
+Every one of us, over the time, has developed different filters, misconceptions, belief systems, etc., that affect a situation in many different ways.
 As a result, those beliefs, affect the decisions we make!
 For this reason, it is essential for you to interpret correctly the situation you are in!
 Is like the old story of the hunter who kills the huge bear in the dark, he thought it was ready to attack him, just to find out the next morning that the bear he shot, was, in fact, a cub over a rock!
-Usually when we have a good mood and confidence, we see “manageable” the situations we have previous problems to cope with!
+Usually, when we have a good mood and confidence, we see “manageable” the situations we have previous problems to cope with!
 The correct interpretation of a situation provides you all the means, to handle the situation and speed up the decision process!

 - After the previous mental processes, you DECIDE on how you handle the situation and what strategy would you employ towards the real situation you have to handle too.